Emily Engstler: WNBA

 Engstler was selected by the Indiana Fever with the fourth overall pick in the 2022 WNBA draft.
 On August 12, 2022, she scored a season-high 18 points, five rebounds and three blocks in an 82–70 loss to the Washington Mystics.
 In her rookie season, Engstler averaged 5.2 points and 5.2 rebounds per game, making six starts in 35 games.
-After the WNBA season, she played for Flammes Carolo Basket of the Ligue Féminine de Basketball in France.